- invisible protection against scratches and impacts

 - doesn’t turn yellow over time

-- Shelter Kit Road: a sheet with pre-cut elements specific for road bicycles, to easily protect sensitive frame areas (chainstays, down tube, cable/frame contact points, silencing valve stems).
+- Shelter Kit Road: a sheet with pre-cut elements specific for off-road purposes, to easily protect sensitive frame areas (chain stays, down tube, cable/frame contact points, horizontal tube against brake levers contact).

 - Shelter Pack Road: sealed pack with two 54 x 500 mm(*), 0,6 mm thick elements.
 Ideal to protect one bicycle, adapting the tape to the surfaces to protect.

 - Shelter Roll Road: recommended for enthusiasts, shops or teams.
 Size: 54 mm x 1 m or 5 m(*), 0,6 mm thick.